-With he Belgian struggling for fitness, Oscar out of form and no top class striker; Chelsea has come unstuck in recent weeks against teams towards the lower end of the table that set out to frustrate it.
+With the Belgian struggling for fitness, Oscar out of form and no top class striker; Chelsea have come unstuck in recent weeks against teams towards the lower end of the table that set out to frustrate them.

 He would never admit it, but Mourinho may reflect he should have kept Juan Mata in January rather than sell the Spaniard to Manchester United.